[?] Subscribe To This Site

 If there’s any season that is more likely that illness from Bordetella in rabbits would occur, it might be when temperatures are cooling in autumn.
 Reports of seasonality span species and include rabbits, dogs, guinea pigs, and hedgehogs.

 It is common for rabbits to be infected but not show any sign of illness.
 These rabbits are carriers, chronically shedding germs all over their environment and anything they come into contact with, including you.
-While very common in rabbits, Bordetella by itself doesn't usually make rabbits sick.
+While very common in rabbits, bordetella by itself doesn't usually make rabbits sick.

 • Runny nose.
 Mucus can be quite runny and clear, or thick, white and gloppy